Kachin Independence Army: 2011–2021

 Kachin Independence Army cadets in October 2016.

 In 2011, General Sumlut Gun Maw confirmed that fighting had resumed.
 One reason for breaking the ceasefire was the creation of the Myitsone Dam, which required the inundation of dozens of villages in Kachin State.
 The other main reason being the demand from the Tatmadaw for the KIA to transform into a Border Guard Force (BGF).
 As a BGF, the KIA would need to include Burmese troops and officers in their ranks.

 During this period, despite the ongoing conflict, the KIO continued to develop and expand social services such as opening the Federal Law Academy & the Mai Jai Yang College.
 Since the resumption of the conflict in June 2011 the Laiza municipal hospital operates mostly free of charge.

 The KIO/KIA moved its HQ from its pentagon on A len Bum mountain to the Laiza Hotel, renting every room on the Laiza Hotel for several years.

 Fighting continued throughout this period with little real change of borders.

 The Kachin conflict displaced approximately 150,000 people since cease fire was broken and killed hundreds.

 Thousands of protesters gathered in Myitkyina on 20 December 2013 to protest the forcible recruitment of ethnic Shan people for the KIA, which reportedly recruited about 100 Taileng insurgents from Mansi Township in late 2013.

-In June 2019, a large demonstration in Myitkyina, Kachin State, led by the Lisu National Development Party (LNDP), protested alleged killings and abuses of Lisu civilians by the KIA.
-The protest was sparked by the deaths of three Lisu men in Hpakant Township in March, reportedly detained and killed by KIA soldiers after entering restricted forest areas used for hunting and foraging.
-The LNDP demanded that the KIO take responsibility, stop violence and forced recruitment of Lisu civilians, and provide compensation to victims’ families.
-The demonstration attracted thousands, included Lisu and some Shan-ni participants, and caused concern over escalating ethnic tensions between Lisu and Jinghpaw (the dominant Kachin subgroup).
-The event exposed deeper fractures within the multi-ethnic Kachin society, as some Lisu accused the KIA/KIO of marginalization and violence.
+Another demonstration was held in Myitkyina in June 2019, this one led by the Lisu National Development Party (LNDP) and protesting the KIA's alleged killing, abuses and forcible recruitment of ethnic Lisu civilians.
+Around 3,000 people joined the demonstration, including both Lisu and some Shan-ni participants.
+Some local commentators were concerned that the demonstration represented a threat to ethnic unity in Kachin, while others saw it as a result of social media increasing ethnic tensions.